 Then Miriam the prophet, Aaron's sister, took a tambourine and led all the women as they played their tambourines and danced.

 David, wearing a linen ephod, danced before the LORD with all his might, (NIV)

 As the ark of the covenant of the LORD was entering the City of David, Michal daughter of Saul watched from a window.
 And when she saw King David dancing and celebrating, she despised him in her heart.

 If your Pastor or church leader has given you permission to move forward with a dance ministry, it is important to find a convenient time to start rehearsals and dance training that is suitable for your church.
 An allotted time of two hours is sufficient time for these activities.
 One portion should be dedicated to dance training and the other to rehearsal for choreography.
 Always note that you will need extra time to rehearse choreography for a service on Sunday or a special church event.
 Schedule those times accordingly.

 Now that you are establishing a liturgical dance ministry it is important to begin teaching basic dance techniques.
 Technique in ballet, modern, or jazz will help prepare your body and the body of your dancers for dance ministry.
 It will help them connect with their body so that they will know how far their body can stretch.
 Injury prevention is the key.
 It is the main reason that basic dance technique will help your dance ministry.
 If you are not technically trained in dance, then taking dance classes as a dance ministry leader will help you pass the knowledge you've gained on to your dance ministry.
 Having basic dance technique will help you build your choreography as well.

-Liturgical Dance Garments
+Praise Dance Garments

 Dance Fashion Wear House